snowdrop/opentracing-tracer/README.md

 * A `ConstSampler` with the value of `true`.
 This means that every trace will be sampled
 * A `NullStatsReporter` is used - effectively meaning that no stats will be collected about the reporting of traces

+## Manual bean provisioning

+Any of the following beans can be provided by the application (by adding configuring them as bean with `@Bean` for example) and will be used to by the Tracer instead of the auto-configured beans.

+* `com.uber.jaeger.samplers.Sampler`
+* `com.uber.jaeger.metrics.StatsReporter`
+* `com.uber.jaeger.reporters.Reporter`

 ## Common cases

 ### Set service name